neomake/neomake/README.md

 supported by Neomake is 7.4.503 (although if you don't use `g:neomake_logfile` older versions will probably work fine as well).

-Vim's async mode is used with Vim 7.4.2260 or later, but is considered to be experimental and awaits fixes in Vim.
+Vim's async mode is used with Vim 8.0.0027 or later.

 ## Usage